SeVEDS summarizes contributions

-Out of the 27 towns that SeVEDS targeted, seven have agreed to provide funding for the fiscal year 2017 budget, and Brattleboro's contribution is pending for Town Meeting on Saturday.
+Out of the 27 towns that SeVEDS targeted, seven have agreed to provide funding for the fiscal year 2017 budget.
 The towns that have contributed will provide $3 per person, except for Brattleboro which has agreed to $2.

 SeVEDS began nine years ago to understand what was happening in terms of negative trends in the region.
 The funds raised through this petitioning have allowed for expanding Workforce Development Programs.
 Partnerships between businesses and higher education institutions were made through the creation of the Six College Collaborative.
 An outside consultant is now assisting the group with creating a green building cluster, and a five-year hiring inventory showed a minimum of 3,000 jobs will need to be filled in the coming year.
 A young professionals network was also launched to educate the youth about the jobs that are available in their state.

 The need for 3,000 jobs was revealed through the Fast Tracks to Success program, which is being developed to go into all four public high schools in Windham County.
 This will look at the area's five-year hiring inventory, which consists of the 31 largest employers that would let SeVEDS coordinators know what they would need in the next five years in terms of new positions, turn-over positions or retirement.